 “The Renée Rouleau Daily Protection SPF 30 ($58) uses both physical and chemical sunscreens.
 The zinc oxide (physical) creates a lightweight finish with natural antimicrobial agents for acne-prone skin types, while the octinoxate and octisalate (chemical) that is used makes it spreadable and easy to apply.”

-We did our research, and if you’re using physical blockers you want them to be zinc oxide (over titanium dioxide).
+We did our research, and if you’re using physical blockers, you want them to be zinc oxide (over titanium dioxide).
 Zinc is an anti-irritant and well-tolerated by sensitive skin types (it’s often found in baby products).
-Zinc oxide also provide the most complete UVA protection (while titanium dioxide is weaker in UVA protection).
+Zinc oxide also provides the most complete UVA protection (while titanium dioxide is weaker in UVA protection).
 But you also need UVB protection.
-Enter: chemical blockers.
+Enter chemical blockers.
 If your skin tolerates both forms, use a combo sunscreen to get the best of both worlds and the best protection.

 “Ultimately, the best sunscreen is one that you enjoy wearing a GENEROUS coat of (since it’s not so much about the number but rather how much you apply) and is compatible for your skin type,” Rouleau says.
 The bottom line is where whatever kind of sunscreen actually gets you to wear sunscreen.

 Keep scrolling to shop combination chemical and physical (zinc oxide–only) sunscreens.